ThirVondukr/passlib/docs/lib/passlib.hash.bcrypt.rst

     before importing Passlib.

     What's "too slow"?
-Passlib's :ref:`rounds selection guidelines <rounds-selection-guidelines>` currently require BCrypt be able to do >= 12 cost in <= 300ms.
+Passlib's :ref:`rounds selection guidelines <rounds-selection-guidelines>` currently require BCrypt be able to do at least 12 cost in under 300ms.
 By this standard the pure-python backend is 128x too slow under CPython 2.7, and 16x too slow under PyPy 1.8.
     (speedups are welcome!)